awsdocs/amazon-cognito-developer-guide/doc_source/signing-up-users-in-your-app.md

 Base64 ( HMAC_SHA256 ( "Client Secret Key", "Username" + "Client Id" ) )
 ```

+For a detailed overview of how to caculate and use the `SecretHash` parameter, see [How do I troubleshoot "Unable to verify secret hash for client <client\-id>" errors from my Amazon Cognito user pools API?](https://aws.amazon.com/premiumsupport/knowledge-center/cognito-unable-to-verify-secret-hash/) in the AWS Knowledge Center\.

-Alternatively, you can use the following code example in your server\-side Java application code:
+You can use the following code example in your server\-side Java application code:

 ```
 import javax.crypto.Mac;